themejuice/tj/README.md

 _This project is currently under active development and will not be completely 'stable' per-say until we hit `1.0`.
 Everything here is subject to change without notice.
 (We will of course semantically version all of our releases, with the minor version being incremented with new features.)
 Feel free to contribute to the development with new features, ideas or bug fixes.
 [View our contributing guidelines](#contributing)_

 ## What is it?
 **Theme Juice** is a WordPress development command line utility that allows you to scaffold out entire Vagrant development environments in seconds (using an Apache fork of [VVV](https://github.com/Varying-Vagrant-Vagrants/VVV) called [VVV-Apache](https://github.com/ericmann/vvv-apache.git) as the VM).
-It can also help you manage dependencies and build tools, and even handle deployments.
+It also helps you manage dependencies and build tools, and can even handle your deployments.

-## Installation
+## How do I install it?
 * First, install [Vagrant](https://www.vagrantup.com/) and [VirtualBox](https://www.virtualbox.org/) for local development.
 * Then install with: `gem install theme-juice`
 * That's it!

-## Nginx users
+### Can I use the original VVV instead of VVV-Apache?
-Want to use `tj` with Nginx and the [original VVV](https://github.com/Varying-Vagrant-Vagrants/VVV)?
+So, you want to use `tj` with Nginx and the [original VVV](https://github.com/Varying-Vagrant-Vagrants/VVV)?
 It's as simple as running `tj` with a few flags:

 ```bash
 tj new --vm-box git@github.com:Varying-Vagrant-Vagrants/VVV.git --nginx